Donald Trump Threatens To Close Mexico Border ‘Permanently If Need Be’

 — NBC News (@NBCNews) November 25, 2018

-In fact, threatening to close the southern border is a tactic Trump has used before in efforts to step the tide of illegal immigrants.
+In fact, threatening to close the southern border is a tactic Trump has used before in efforts to stem the tide of illegal immigrants.
 And as USA Today reported in October, it appears that legal precedent backs his authority to do so.

 Gil Kerlikowske, former commissioner of U.S. Customs and Border Protection, said that it’s simply a matter of the president making a phone call.